Impxlsiv3/encrypted-file-transfer-utility/README.md

 # Encrypted File Transfer Utility

-A cross-platform Python utility for securely encrypting and decrypting files using AES-256 (CBC mode).
-This version includes a simple GUI built with Tkinter.
+A Flask-based dashboard for managing IT assets, including authentication, device tracking, and lifecycle status (Available, Assigned, Retired).
+Uses SQLite for persistent storage and a responsive front-end UI.

 ## Features
 - AES-256 file encryption and decryption